damafa98/Urban_Routes-Web_Test/README.md

 # Daniela-Malagon - Sprint-3

+Urban Routes is a web application that allows you to view options for getting from point A to point B. It also allows you to view the route if you decide to walk or request a taxi or private vehicle.
 The project consisted of designing, executing, and documenting quality tests for a car booking application, following a structured approach and using checklists, test cases, and bug reports in Jira.

 ## 1. Booking Form Design Checklist: